Nexus Letters all 50 States!

 It does not address causation versus aggravation.

-A strong opinion should acknowledge and explain relevant contrary evidence, such as negative C&P opinions, normal findings, gaps in treatment, obesity, smoking history, age-related risk factors, occupational exposures, or other possible causes.
-Ignoring unfavorable evidence can make the opinion appear incomplete.
+A strong medical opinion should acknowledge and explain relevant contrary evidence, such as negative C&P opinions, normal findings, gaps in treatment, obesity, smoking history, age-related risk factors, occupational exposures, or other possible causes.
+This is especially important when preparing nexus letters for VA claims, as ignoring unfavorable evidence can make the opinion appear incomplete.

 It relies too heavily on nonprecedential Board decisions.